Basuki Hadimuljono

-Mochamad Basuki Hadimuljono (born 5 November 1954) is an Indonesian bureaucrat who is the current Head of The Nusantara Capital City Authority and was the former Minister of Public Works and Public Housing under Joko Widodo.
-Before his appointment as minister, he had worked for the Indonesian Ministry of Public Works for nine years.
+Mochamad Basuki Hadimuljono (born 5 November 1954) is an Indonesian bureaucrat who has served as head of the Nusantara Capital City Authority since 2024.
+He previously served as minister of public works and public housing during the presidency of Joko Widodo.
+Prior to his appointment as its minister, he had worked for the ministry for nine years.

 Basuki was born in Surakarta; his father was a member of the Indonesian Army.
 After obtaining his bachelor's from Gadjah Mada University in 1979, he moved into the ministry of public works and began his career there.
 Later, he obtained his master's and doctorate from Colorado State University.
 He rose up the ranks and served as inspector-general and director-general there, until he accepted an appointment from Joko Widodo to serve as minister after over 30 years as a public servant in 2014.

 Due to Widodo's infrastructure programs, Basuki's ministry received significant portions of the budget during his tenure, measuring Rp 107.3 trillion (US$ 7.5 billion) for the 2018 fiscal year.
 Projects under his tenure included mass construction of public housing, road infrastructure and water reservoirs.